ankushKun/arweave.tech/ETGL_API_DOCS.md

 }
 ```

-### GET /etgl/target/:userId
+### GET /etgl/target/:worldid

-Returns the coordinates and information for the opposite gender target assigned to the user.
+Returns the coordinates and information for the opposite gender target assigned to the user (identified by worldid).

 **Parameters:**
-- `userId` (path): ID of the requesting user
+- `worldid` (path): World ID of the requesting user

 **Response:**
 - `200`: Target information and coordinates